Enumeration of three quadrant walks with small steps and walks on other M-quadrant cones: Functional equations for walks in the three-quadrant cone

 \section{Functional equations for walks in the three-quadrant cone}

-We start with a step-set $S\subset\{-1,0,1\}^{2}\setminus\{(0,0)\}$, a weight $w_{s}>0$ for each $s\in S$ and a starting point $(p,q)$ with $p>0$, $q\geq0$.
-Throughout this article, we assume that $S$ is a non-singular step-set.
-That is, for any line $\ell$ through the origin, at least one element of $S$ lies on each side of $\ell$.
-As explained by Bousquet-M\'elou and Wallner, \cite[Section 2.2]{bousquet_wallner}, the generating function $\Cgf(x,y;t)$ is algebraic if $S$ is singular, as then the model can be written in terms of half-plane models.

-We will determine the generating function $\Cgf(x,y;t)$ counting walks starting at $(p,q)$, taking steps from $S$ with all intermediate points lying in the three-quadrant cone $\mathcal{C}$ and with the weight of the walk being the product of the weights $w_s$ of the steps.
+In this and the following three sections, we consider the generating function $\Cgf(x,y;t)$ counting walks starting at $(p,q)$, taking steps from $S$ with all intermediate points lying in the three-quadrant cone $\mathcal{C}$ and with the weight of the walk being the product of the weights $w_s$ of the steps.
 Note that the standard starting point is $(p,q)=(1,1)$ and in the unweighted case $w_s=1$ for each $s\in S$.
+In this section we deduce several systems of functional equations characterising $\Cgf(x,y;t)$.
+In particular, in Subsection \ref{sec:formal_functional_equations} we discuss functional equations of formal power series, while in Section \ref{sec:functions_analytic} we convert these to analytic functional equations, culminating in Theorem \ref{thm:PH_PV_characterisation}.